s-nagoti/PersoniFi/README.md

 # PersoniFi Backend

-A Node.js + Express backend service for parsing bank and credit card statements from CSV and Excel files.
+A modern FastAPI backend service for parsing bank and credit card statements from CSV and Excel files.
 The service extracts transaction data and returns it in a structured JSON format for visualization and AI analysis.

 ## Features